 - Size: well over 1000 sqkm

-- La Diable sector: the park is organised in different sectors and the one we chose is called ‘La Diable’.
+- La Diable sector: the park is organized in different sectors and the one we chose is called ‘La Diable’.
 Mont Tremblant activities available at the time of our visit were: Bike, Canoe, rowboat, single or tandem kayak, pedal boat, stand up paddle.
 In the winter, cross-country skiing and show-shoeing are also possible.
-For families with little children we also found some easy hikes: with toddlers, we suggest you bring a carrier.
+For families with little children, we also found some easy hikes: with toddlers, we suggest you bring a carrier.

 - Facilities in La Diable: General store with ready-to-eat meals, mini-snack bar with ready-to-eat meals and convenience store with also camping essentials.
-On the lake shore, we also found swings, workshops about local wildlife and plants (in French)
+On the lakeshore, we also found swings, workshops about local wildlife and plants (in French)

 - Accommodation in la Diable: spaces for independent camping, cabins, yurts and huttopia tents